 Self-Reflection and a Fresh Start

 White is a blank canvas, which makes it an ideal color for self-reflection.
-The color promotes clarity and helps people focus on their thoughts and emotions.
+It promotes clarity and helps people focus on their thoughts and emotions.
 As a result, they can assess their situations and make decisions with a fresh perspective.

-White objects symbolize a chance to start over, free from any previous mistakes or burdens.
-It’s evident in cultural traditions like using white clothing at baptisms or flowers at weddings.
+White objects symbolize a chance to start over, free from any previous mistakes or burdens, as evident in cultural traditions like using white clothing at baptisms or flowers at weddings.

 Clarity and Simplicity

 White provides clarity and simplicity, which helps reduce stress or anxiety.
-As the opposite of black, white draws out any darkness and negative energy.
+As the opposite of black, it draws out darkness and negative energy.
 Bright white environments enhance the mood and create a positive atmosphere.

-It’s a valuable color in settings such as schools or offices where people may feel stressed or anxious.
-White is also popular in hospitals since it’s minimalistic and gives people the perception of cleanliness.
+White is a valuable color in settings such as schools or offices where people may feel stressed or anxious.
+It’s also popular in hospitals since it’s minimalistic and gives people the perception of cleanliness.

 White’s Positive Attributes